How to feed your rabbit to avoid health problems

 You should not feed your rabbit the following

 - Muesli type diets.
 You can recognise these diets as they look a bit like human muesli.
 They consist of different types of flakes, grains and nuggets, often containing bright colours.
 These appeal to the human eye but has no relevance to the rabbit’s nutritional needs.
 The mixture contains some high sugar pieces which rabbits are attracted to.
 This in turn makes them selectively feed, leaving the more healthy pieces behind.
-Muesli type feeding is responsible for a lot of health issues in rabbits so should be avoided.
-Unfortunately 25% of pet rabbits are still fed this diet, putting those pets at risk of poor health and disease.
+Muesli type feeding is responsible for many health issues in rabbits so they should be avoided.
+Unfortunately, 25% of pet rabbits are still fed this diet, putting those pets at risk of poor health and disease.